Ioan Lupescu: Bayer Leverkusen

 After the 1989 Romanian Revolution, Lupescu had offers to play in Italy from Bologna and Mircea Lucescu's team, Pisa.
 However, he chose to make his own path in football, going to play in Germany for Bayer Leverkusen.
 He made his Bundesliga debut on 11 August 1990 when he was sent by coach Jürgen Gelsdorf in the 46th minute to replace Marcus Feinbier in a 1–1 draw against Bayern Munich in which he provided the assist for Ulf Kirsten's goal.
 On 8 September 1990, Lupescu scored his first league goal for Leverkusen in a 3–1 home victory against FC St. Pauli.
 His biggest performances during his six seasons spent at the club were achieved under coach Dragoslav Stepanović, starting with the triumph in the 1993 DFB-Pokal final in which he played the full 90 minutes in the 1–0 win over Hertha BSC Amateure.
 In the 1993–94 European Cup Winners' Cup, The Black and Reds reached the quarter-finals, being eliminated on the away goals rule after 5–5 on aggregate by Benfica.
 In the 1994–95 UEFA Cup campaign, they reached the semi-finals and were eliminated by the eventual winners, Parma, with Lupescu making 10 appearances.

 Borussia Mönchengladbach

 In 1996, Lupescu joined fellow Bundesliga team Borussia Mönchengladbach, making his league debut for them on 16 August when coach Bernd Krauss used him the entire match in a 0–0 home draw against Arminia Bielefeld.
 He netted his first goal on 11 March 1997 in a 2–1 away loss to Hamburg.
 Lupescu played in both of Borussia's victories as they eliminated Arsenal in the first round of the 1996–97 UEFA Cup.
-On 2 May 1998, he made his last Bundesliga appearance during a 5–2 home win over Hansa Rostock in which he scored once, totaling 227 matches with 10 goals scored in the competition.
+On 2 May 1998, he made his last Bundesliga appearance during a 5–2 home win over Hansa Rostock in which he scored once, totaling 227 matches with 10 goals in the competition.